soarqin/DSP_Mods/UXAssist/README.md

 * Features:
   + Strict hotkey dectection for build menu, thus building hotkeys(0~9, F1~F10, X, U) are not triggered while holding Ctrl/Alt/Shift.
   + Unlimited interactive range
+  + Sunlight at night
   + Remove some build conditions
+  + Remove build count and range limit
+  + Larger area for upgrade and dismantle(30x30 at max)
-  + Sunlight at night
+  + Larger area for terraform(30x30 at max)
   + Enable player actions in globe view
+  + Enhanced count control for hand-make
   + Re-intialize planet (without reseting veins)
   + Quick dismantle all buildings (without drops)
   + Stop ejectors when available nodes are all filled up